ARE2200/Inteligencia-Artificial-Machine-Learning/README.md

 English:
-Multi-Layer Perceptron (MLP) Neural Network for Fraud Detection and Optdigits Classification
+Multi-Layer Perceptron (MLP) Neural Network for Fraud Detection, Optdigits Classification and outhers

-This Python code provides a flexible implementation of a Multi-Layer Perceptron (MLP) neural network for two potential applications: fraud detection and Optdigits classification.
+This Python code provides a flexible implementation of a Multi-Layer Perceptron (MLP) neural network for potential applications: fraud detection, Optdigits classification and outhers.
 The code includes a graphical user interface (GUI) built with the Tkinter library, allowing users to specify parameters, load data, and train the network.

 Key Features:

     MLP Network: The code defines an MLP neural network with user-configurable input size, hidden layer size, output size, and learning rate.